 Mexican data protection legislation is not based on sectoral laws.
-The Law, as described above, regulates the collection and processing of any personal information ("PI") by any private entity acting as a Controller or Processor, which impacts any sector that is involved in any sort of personal data collection or processing.
+The Law, as described above, is a general law that regulates the collection and processing of any PI by any private entity acting as a Controller or Processor, which impacts any sector that is involved in any sort of personal data collection or processing.